karanpatel567/Spawner/README.md

 # Spawner
-Spawner plugin eeit by Karanpatel567
+Spawner plugin edit by Karanpatel567

 --------NOTICE--------
 Must have EconomyAPI to use this plugin!